ELECTED OFFICIAL BRIEFING

 If the goal is officer safety, how will you measure whether encryption achieved that goal?

-State press associations, SPJ chapters, and news organizations consistently oppose encryption, citing delayed breaking news and lost accountability.
+State press associations, SPJ chapters, and news organizations oppose encryption because it delays breaking news coverage and removes an independent check on police narratives.

-Emergency services leaders have testified against encryption due to interoperability issues during multi-agency responses.
+Emergency services leaders have testified against police encryption at public hearings, pointing to interoperability problems during multi-agency responses.

-Civil liberties groups, neighborhood watch organizations, and transparency advocates oppose encryption.
+Civil liberties groups, neighborhood watch organizations, and transparency advocates across the political spectrum oppose it.

-Police unions typically support encryption, citing officer privacy and safety concerns.
+Police unions generally support encryption, citing officer privacy and safety concerns.

 Option Pros Cons